Open-Attestation/open-attestation/README.md

 #### Differences between the two similar functions

-Although `wrapDocument` and `wrapDocuments` are almost identical, there is a slight difference.
+Although `wrapDocument` and `wrapDocuments` are almost identical, there are minor differences.

 - The `wrapDocuments` function returns an array and not an object.
 - Each element in the array is a wrapped document corresponding to the one provided as input.
 - Each element will share the same unique `merkleRoot` value in every batch wrap instance.
 - Each element has a unique `targetHash` value.
-- Similar to `wrapDocument`, every time you run `wrapDocuments`, it will create unique hashes (in front of every fields in the data object).
+- Similar to `wrapDocument`, every time you run `wrapDocuments`, it will create unique hashes (in front of every field in the data object).

-### Sign a document
+### Signing a document

 The `signDocument` function takes a wrapped document, as well as a public/private key pair or an [Ethers.js Signer](https://docs.ethers.io/v5/api/signer/).
 The method will sign the merkle root from the wrapped document, append the signature to the document, and return it.
 Currently, it supports the signing algorithm below:

 - `Secp256k1VerificationKey2018`

-#### Example with public/private key pair
+#### Example with a public/private key pair

 The following code example of `signDocument` contains a public/private key pair.